nhagemann/anycontent-cmdl-docs/docs/cmdl/text.md

 `Name = textfield`

-`Name = textfield M`
+`Title = textfield M`

-`Name`
+`Short Title`

 The textfield form element is the default form element for any property.
-So you don't have to specify it explicity, a cmdl line like `Title` is perfectly valid.
+So you don't have to specify it explicitly, a cmdl line like `Short Title` is perfectly valid.

 **Storage:**